Undergraduate Tuition and Expenses

 * Winter and summer session courses are provided through Professional Studies.

-Please note that there are no refunds for tuition or any fees (comprehensive fee, COVID-19 mitigation fee) nor a refund on room and board in the event that Merrimack College determines, at its sole discretion, that it must shut down and transition to remote learning.
+Please note that there are no refunds for tuition or any fees (comprehensive fee, nursing fee or music lesson fee) nor a refund on room and board in the event that Merrimack College determines, at its sole discretion, that it must shut down and transition to remote learning.

 The notice of withdrawal must be in writing; refunds will be granted according to the date of receipt of the notice by the divisional office, not by the date on the letter of withdrawal.
 Therefore, it is advisable to fax, e-mail or file withdrawals in person at the Registrar’s Office, and not rely upon mail service.
 Refunds for recipients of Title IV federal assistance, will receive refunds according to the Title IV policy published in the Merrimack College catalog.

-An optional insurance program is available to help refund your tuition, fees and room and board charges, up to the annual policy limits, if you are unable to complete the semester due to a covered medical reason.
+An opt-out insurance program is available to help refund your tuition and required fees if you are unable to complete the semester due to a covered medical reason.
 This insurance program complements and enhances our school’s refund policy, and we believe families will benefit from this added protection.
-Visit GradGuard for additional information.
+Visit A.W.G.
+Dewar for additional information.

 Financial aid is available from federal, state and Merrimack sources to help meet these costs.